-Nichols Environmental Site Assessments identify existing and potential site contamination through the evaluation and reporting of existing information collected through a Records Review, Site Inspection, and Interview.
+Nichols Site Assessments identify existing and potential site contamination through the evaluation and reporting of existing information collected through a Records Review, Site Inspection, and Interview.
 The varying degrees of this assessment is determined in 2 phases:

 Phase I is to identify any potential liabilities and may be a basis for further investigation and is the base step for remediation (Canadian Standards Association Z768, Phase I Environmental Site Assessment).
-For our Upstream Oil & Gas clients, we ensure this phase complies with Alberta Environmental 2001 ESA guideline for Upstream Oil and Gas and/or BC’s Water Lands and Parks.
+For our Upstream Oil & Gas clients, we ensure this phase complies with Alberta Environment 2001 ESA guideline for Upstream Oil and Gas and/or BC’s Water Lands and Parks.

 Phase II is a more thorough investigation following CSA Z769 standard (or other applicable provincial standards).
 Our team will collect samples of soil, and/or groundwater to analyze for various contaminants.
 The most frequent being petroleum hydrocarbons, heavy metals, pesticides, and solvents.